IBM-Cloud/cloud-sql-database/README.md

+**Note**: A former version of the tutorial deployed the app to Cloud Foundry Public on IBM Cloud.
+You can find the material in the [branch **cloudfoundry**](https://github.com/IBM-Cloud/cloud-sql-database/tree/cloudfoundry).

 # IBM Cloud SQL Database
 This tutorial shows how to provision a SQL (relational) database service, create a table and load a larger data set, city information into the database.
 Thereafter, we deploy a web app "worldcities" to make use of that data and show how to access the cloud database.
 The app is written in Python using the Flask framework.